AA/PPS 04.01.25 - Academic Program Coordination

 At the time of appointment, each academic program coordinator will:

-meet all provisions of the terminal degree policy for the academic unit to which the program is assigned;
+* meet all provisions of the faculty qualifications policy for the academic unit to which the program is assigned;

 serve in a full-time faculty position that requires teaching and scholarly and creative contributions;